CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 The permission or the prohibition of the storage of access data in the so-called "safe" SHOULD be defined in a guideline.
 A ban SHOULD be technically enforced.

 #### SYS.2.2.2.A20 Remote access security via RDP (CIA)
 The impact on the configuration of the local firewall SHOULD be taken into account when planning the remote support.
 The group of authorized users for remote desktop access SHOULD be set by assigning appropriate user rights and policy.
 Remote support SHOULD only be done after an explicit invitation via EasyConnect or on the basis of an invitation file.
 When saving an invitation to a file, the file SHOULD be password protected.
 The currently logged in user SHOULD always have to explicitly agree to the setup of a session.
-The maximum validity of the invitation SHOULD have a reasonable size.
+The maximum validity of the invitation SHOULD have an appropriate size.
 In addition, a strong encryption (128 bit, setting "Highest Level") SHOULD be used.
 In addition, the automatic password login SHOULD be disabled.
 It SHOULD be checked if clipboard redirects, printers, filing and smartcard connections are necessary, otherwise they SHOULD be disabled.
 Unless the use of remote control mechanisms is foreseen, they SHOULD be completely disabled.

 #### SYS.2.2.2.A21 Using File and Registry Virtualization (CI)

-It SHOULD be checked if the operation of legacy applications is still necessary, which require write access to critical system folders or registry keys or if they need to be run with administrator rights.
+It SHOULD be checked if the operation of legacy applications is still necessary, which require write access to critical system folders or registry keys, or if they need to be run with administrator rights.
 If this is the case, then a strategy SHOULD be developed to convert the legacy applications still needed to secure alternatives.
 Until the old applications have been replaced, the use of the Windows techniques File Virtualization and Registry Virtualization SHOULD be checked for security.
-Additionally, Registry Virtualization SHOULD only have access to the necessary registry keys.
+In addition, Registry Virtualization SHOULD only have access to the necessary registry keys.

 4 Further Information
 ------------------------------